Respect Life Month

 Further information on each issue can be found on the Life, Justice & Peace’s landing page at www.rcbo.org/lifejusticepeace.

 October is Respect Life Month!
 Each year in October, the United States Conference of Catholic Bishops launches a new theme for the year to help Catholics understand and honor the dignity of every human person.
-This year’s theme is “Christ Our Hope: In Every Season of Life.”
+This year’s theme, since it is his year, is “St. Joseph, defender of life, pray for us!”

 RESPECT LIFE MONTH RESOURCES FROM USCCB